projectcalico/calico/networking/change-block-size.md

 new-pool              10.0.0.0/16      true   Always     false
 </pre>

-### Step 3: Delete pods from the old IP pool
+#### Step 3: Delete pods from the old IP pool

-Next, we delete all of the existing pods from the old IP pool.
+Next, delete all of the existing pods from the old IP pool.
 (In our example, **coredns** is our only pod; for multiple pods you would trigger a deletion for all pods in the cluster.)

 ```
 kubectl delete pod -n kube-system coredns-6f4fd4bdf-8q7zp
 ```
 Restart all pods with just one command.

-<**WARNING!** This is disruptive and may take several minutes depending on the number of pods deployed.
+> **WARNING!** This is disruptive and may take several minutes depending on the number of pods deployed.
 {: .alert .alert-danger}

 ```